 The number of transfer credits accepted will depend upon the specific requirements in the degree program selected; the maximum at the Associate Degree level is 44 credits and at the Bachelor’s Degree level 90 credits.

 In order to ensure that students take substantial upper level major credit courses at GSC, the following guidelines apply for transfer credit for Bachelor Programs:

 - Sixteen (16) credit hours of Upper Level major coursework must be taken at GSC.
 The integrative capstone is included as a part of the 16 credits.

-- In certain limited situations, students may request a course substitution from the Assistant Dean of Curriculum or Dean of the School of Education, School of Education (in consultation with content area faculty) to allow a course in a closely related discipline to apply toward this total.
+- In certain limited situations, students may request a course substitution from the Assistant Dean of Curriculum or Dean of the School of Education, (in consultation with content area faculty) to allow a course in a closely related discipline to apply toward this total.

 - Integrative capstones must be taken at GSC.

 Academic Residency Requirements